Reasons for snaking

 - Sweeping steering wheel movements.

 If snaking has started, it could be difficult or even impossible to suppress.
-This makes the car/trailer combination difficult to control and there is a risk that you could, for example, end up in the wrong lane or leave the carriageway.
+This makes the car/trailer combination difficult to control and there is a risk that you could end up in the wrong lane or leave the carriageway.

 Trailer stability assist function